 If you can’t keep an eye on your child and your dog, keep them separate.
 This means that when you’re cooking dinner or reading a book, the dog and child should be separated.
 It’s just too hard for most well-meaning parents to keep track of a dog, a child, AND an activity!

-You can put your child in a playpen, put the dog in an exercise pen, put the dog in another room, ask your partner to take the dog or the child, or just occupy both the dog and the child with other activities.
+You can put your child in a playpen, put the dog in an exercise pen with some puzzle toys, put the dog in another room, ask your partner to take the dog or the child, or just occupy both the dog and the child with other activities.

 The level of separation needed will vary based on the age of your child and the tolerance of your dog.
 When your child and your dog are old enough, coloring books and stuffed Kongs should be enough!

 4. Teach Dogs to Say No, Thank You.

 One of the most powerful ways to keep kids safe around dogs is to teach dogs to be comfortable around kids.
 When my dog Barley is around children, I watch him like a hawk.
 If he turns and moves away from the kids, I praise and reward him with a treat.
 That’s right – I reward him for choosing not to interact with the kids!

 This teaches your dog that it’s ok to “turn down” an interaction.
 His polite “no, thank you” (turning or moving away from kids) is one of the best safety measures I have.
 When paired with kids who respect the boundaries of dogs, this is potentially lifesaving.
 I would much rather have a dog that chooses to walk away from kids than a dog who “puts up with it” until he snaps.

 You can use the pet-pet pause method to teach your dog that he has control over how much people pet him.
 Teaching your dog if you walk away, we’ll leave you alone is a great, polite skill for all dogs to have.